carrot-foundation/methodology-rules/apps/methodologies/bold/rule-processors/mass/mtr-reason-dismissal/README.md

 ## 📄 Description

-If the `MTR` does not exist for the `OPEN` event, check if the justification field for dispensing with the MTR is declared.
+If the MTR does not exist for the OPEN event, check if the justification field for MTR dismissal is declared.

 ## 📂 Implementation